How to make your own garden furniture

 Prior to assembly, ensure surfaces are sanded for a smooth finish.
 Proper treatment with sealants can significantly extend the life of the pieces.
 This step is critical in preventing moisture penetration and maintaining aesthetics.

-Customized 6-In-One Screwdriver Tool
+Customized 6-In-One Heat Treated Screwdriver

 After cutting the pieces according to your plans, begin assembly starting with the frame.
 Using screws rather than nails can enhance stability.
 Once the frame is secure, add support beams to ensure the structure withstands weight and regular use.